 Unvented clothes dryers promote moisture, living pollutants, and dust.
 Vent dryers to the outside.
 A gas-fired dryer creates CO and combustion byproducts.
 Clean lint filters often and provide air for gas combustion.

 Ground moisture promotes living allergens.
 Look for condensation on walls, water on floors, or sewage leaks.
 To keep water out, install gutters and downspouts, don't water near foundations, grade soil away from the house, and waterproof basement walls.

 Asbestos pipe wrap and furnace insulation should be checked routinely for damage or wear.
 Have a professional make any repairs.

 Test for radon.
-Have an experienced state- or EPA-certified contractor correct radon levels of 4 picocuries per liter or higher.
+Have an experienced certified contractor from your state or the EPA correct radon levels of 4 picocuries per liter or higher.

-For more information on indoor air safety, contact the EPA or your state-specific environmental protection agency.
+For more information on indoor air safety, contact the EPA or your state’s environmental protection agency.